 Tennis, on the other hand, seemed a lot more suitable for Dave.
 The Davis and Fed Cups aside, people pick a player, watch them rise through the ranks, see them get repeatedly beaten by Federer and the like before retiring and the fan is forced to choose someone else.
 Nothing wrong with that, and it all seems acceptable.

 When we spoke, Dave was still hopeful Murray – his current favourite – would defy the odds and the medics and be fit enough for the forthcoming Australian Open.
 That hasn’t happened, but apparently as well as the Scot, he also follows Djokovic (which, I imagine, is the same as supporting both sides of Manchester).
-Looking at the tennis betting odds for the tournament, it looks like he may still be disappointed.
-I wonder what his thoughts on choosing a third as a late replacement would be.

 The fierce partisanship that exists in football and other team sports is something that makes the game what it is.
 It means that no matter what happens, whoever pulls that shirt on and growls from the technical area, they will be followed, cheered, lauded and berated, but they will never be bigger than the club itself.
 And with the mercenary nature of the modern player, that is a good thing.